-A. Eligible electors who are not on the official Elector List will have to go to the Municipal Office and complete the required form to have their name added to the Elector List.
+A. Eligible electors who are not on the official Elector List will have to go to a location designated by the Election Official and complete the required form to have their name added to the Elector List.
 Once this is completed you will be given a VIL by the Election Official.